SANdood/Ecobee-Suite/README.md

 The `Ecobee Suite Manager` application allows the end user to configure the Debug Level they wish to use (ranging from 1-5).
 The higher the level the more debug information is fed into `Live Logging` on the Hubitat/SmartThings IDE.

-Also, if a user chooses Debug Level 5, then a new `Debug Dashboard` will appear within the SmartApp.
+Also, if a user chooses Debug Level 5, then a new `Debug Dashboard` will appear within ES Manager.
 This dashboard gives direct access to various state information of the app as well as a few helper functions that can be used to manaually trigger actions that are normally timer based.

 ### Live Logging on IDE